As a school we endeavour to support children's emotional well being and use an approach based on ‘Thrive’ practice.

 The Thrive approach can be used with all ages of children from birth to 17 years.
 It teaches:

-The Thrive approach is a way of assessing and supporting children’s emotional and social development.
+We assess and support children’s emotional and social development.
 These assessments can then be used to provide personalised programmes for classes, groups and individuals.

 Every child will be supported through the school wide Thrive approach.
 An initial assessment will enable class teachers to identify particular strands to work on, such as how to have different opinions without falling out or how to recognise when some one is unhappy or upset.